Call for participation: Global Antimicrobial Resistance Surveillance System (GLASS)

 The methodology and standards are outlined in the GLASS manual for early implementation:

-Capacity building tools including IT resources for AMR surveillance and reporting to GLASS are available on the webpage and through the GLASS secretariat.
+Capacity building tools including IT resources for AMR surveillance and reporting to GLASS have been developed and will be made available on the webpage and through the GLASS secretariat.

 The first step in enrolment is for countries to submit an expression of interest to participate in GLASS, through which they confirm their commitment to build capacity to collect and share data, as outlined in detail in the GLASS manual for early implementation.